gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 It includes three tools right now:

-* [goautomock][goautomock]: is similar to mockery but implemented using `go/types` rather than `go/ast`, so it worsk with composed interfaces too.
+* [goautomock][goautomock]: is similar to mockery but implemented using `go/types` rather than `go/ast`, so it works with composed interfaces too.
 It's also easier to mock interfaces from the standard library.
-* [gounmarshalmap][gounmarshalmap]: takes an struct and generates a `UnmarshalMap(map[string]interface{})` function for the struct that decodes a map into the struct.
-It's thought as an alternative to [`mapstructure`][mapstructure] using code generation rather than reflection.
+* [gounmarshalmap][gounmarshalmap]: takes a struct and generates a `UnmarshalMap(map[string]interface{})` function for the struct that decodes a map into the struct.
+It's built to work as an alternative to [`mapstructure`][mapstructure] using code generation rather than reflection.
 * [gospecific][gospecific]: is a tiny experiment to generate specific